• Skip to main content

 Why this recipe works

-• Make with simple ingredients – This apple pie recipe uses ingredients readily available at most grocery stores.
+• Uses simple ingredients – This apple pie recipe uses ingredients readily available at most grocery stores.

-• Prep ahead of time – Make the apple pie filling ahead of time.
-Refrigerate it for a few days or freeze for a month or two.
+• Prep ahead of time – Make the pie filling ahead of time.
+Refrigerate it for a few days or freeze for 1-2 months.

-• Freezer friendly – This hand pies ahead of time, place on half sheet pans lined with parchment paper and freeze.
+• Freezer friendly – Assemble ahead of time, place on half sheet pans lined with parchment paper and freeze.
 Cover the entire pan with plastic wrap to prevent frost bite.

-• Makes a great individual dessert – Individual apple hand pies are perfect for summer picnics, barbecues or even a Thanksgiving dessert.
+• Makes a great individual dessert – The perfect hand-held dessert for summer picnics, barbecues or even a Thanksgiving dessert.
 Top with a scoop of vanilla ice cream and drizzle with caramel sauce.

 Ingredients on white marble for apple hand pies.